Walk with your family through some historic, jungle safari and scenic places.

 Nepal Panorama Trek and Paraglide for an epic Wellness adventure

-The Nepal Panorama trek takes place in one of the many undiscovered remote trekking places in Nepal.
+The Nepal Panorama trek is one of Nepal’s many undiscovered remote places.
 Most people are only aware of the popular regions Annapurna, Everest, and Langtang.
-However, this area is in central Nepal that is unknown to adventure tourists because it does not have ‘tea houses’ or ‘lodges,’ or trekking tour operators do not promote these areas.
-Therefore, the Nepal Panorama trek is genuinely one of the best-secluded trekking routes in a non-touristic part of the Nepal Himalayas.
+However, this area in central Nepal is unknown to adventure tourists because it does not have ‘tea houses’ or ‘lodges,’ or trekking tour operators do not promote these areas.
+Therefore, the Nepal Panorama trek is one of the best-secluded trekking routes in a non-touristic part of the Nepal Himalayas.

-This region is ideal for families and elderly adventurers, as the altitude doesn’t go above 2100 meters, and daily hiking is 5-6 hours at a relaxed pace.
-This trek is also suitable during the winter months as the height is not too high (by Himalayan standards).
+This region is ideal for families and elderly adventurers, as the altitude doesn’t exceed 2100 meters, and daily hiking is 5-6 hours at a relaxed pace.
+This trek is also suitable for winter as the height is not too high (by Himalayan standards).

 You will be trekking in a part of Nepal with a rich history of how the last dynasty came to rule Nepal (be prepared for an unofficial story that is “hushed’).
 It is also one of the favourite recruitment grounds of the world-renowned Gurkha soldiers.

 We will operate this trip on a ‘luxurious’ expedition-style camping trek.
 We provide all camping equipment, porterage or pack animals, trek leader, assistant guides, a trekking chef, and helpers.
-We will give a three-person tent for every two trekkers, a dining tent, a toilet tent along with a portable toilet seat, shower tent, like on all our treks.
-We will be giving you the best service that is available in the whole of the Himalayas.
+In addition, we will give a three-person tent for every two trekkers, a dining tent, a toilet tent, a portable toilet seat, and a shower tent on all our treks.
+We will give you the best service available in the whole of the Himalayas.

 - Off-the-grid trekking – a non-touristy area